American Fork Canyon: Recreation Fee Demonstration Project to Federal Lands Recreation Enhancement Act

-The access passes for the Alpine Scenic Loop are transferable to the Mirror Lake Recreation Corridor.
-Beginning in 2013, visitors going just to Timpanogos Cave National Monument are not required to pay the entrance fee to the canyon (unless other recreational facilities are also utilized).
+The Uinta-Wasatch-Cache National Forest passes, America the Beautiful Federal Recreational Lands passes are valid at recreation fee sites across the Uinta-Wasatch-Cache National Forest including sites in American Fork Canyon and Mirror Lake Recreation Corridor.
+Beginning in 2013, visitors going just to Timpanogos Cave National Monument are not required to pay the recreation fee to the canyon (unless other recreational facilities are also utilized).